(Last Updated on : 09-01-2019)

 .
 Jarasandha is a legendary character mentioned in the great Indian epic "Mahabharata

 There is a mythical story relating to the birth of Jarasandha.
-Jarasandhas father, Brihadratha was ruling King of Magadha.
-Brihadratha had 2 wives who were twin princesses of Kashi
+Brihadratha, Jarasandhas father was the ruling King of Magadha and had two wives who were twin princesses of Kashi

-Brihadratha did not want to upset either of his wives, so he cut the fruit into 2 halves and gave the both queens to eat.
-After few days the 2 of his wives gave birth to 2 half born lifeless babies.
-Brihadratha ordered they be thrown outside his city.
+Brihadratha did not want to upset either of his wives, so he cut the fruit into 2 halves and gave both the queens a share.
+Soon enough, his wives became pregnant and gave birth to two lifeless halves of a baby which was gruesome to look at.
+Disgusted at the sight, Brihadratha ordered they be thrown outside his city.

-Jara, a Rakshasi or demoness who was a man-eating witch picked the two half and joined them together to carry them off.
-When the two half bodies of the babies were joined then a boy was formed and he cried out aloud.
-Not having the heart to kill a living child, the demoness gave it up to the king, explaining what had happened.
+In the forest, a man-eating witch called Jara came across the lifeless halves and picked the two half and joined them together to carry them off.
+When the two halves of the body were joined then a boy was formed and he cried out loud.
+Not having the heart to kill a living child, the Jara gave it up to the king, explaining what had happened.
 Brihadratha named the boy Jarasandha after the witch, because he had been put together by Jara.